NCERT Exemplar Class 11 Physics Solutions Chapter 9 Mechanical Properties of Solids

 32

-The string is of length L, and stone is tied at P. The nail O is the point where the string is fixed.
+The string is of length L, and the stone is tied at P. The nail O is the point where the string is fixed.
 L is the height through which the stone is lifted.
-The stone tries to follow a path PP’ when it falls under the effect of gravity.
-But, due to elastic property of the string, it will follow a circular path from P to Q which gives rise to centrifugal force.
+The stone tries to follow a path PP' when it falls under the effect of gravity.
+But, due to the elastic property of the string, it will follow a circular path from P to Q, which gives rise to centrifugal force.
 The potential energy of the stone is converted to mechanical energy in the string with a spring constant K. PE of stone = Mechanical energy of the string

 b) At the lowest point, the acceleration is zero.